 3. Alcohol purchases are happening in stores

 56% of shoppers said they buy alcohol at the grocery store.
 If you sell alcohol, we'd expect the holidays to be a prime time to reach these shoppers and market your latest alcohol products (maybe pairing them with a complementary food product?).

 4. People are still making impulse purchases because of in-store promotions

 96% said they purchased a product they didn't plan on buying because of a promotion or sale they saw in stores.
 By keeping your Grocery TV displays up to date with the latest promotions, you can reach shoppers with each visit.

-More holiday insights coming soon!
+More holiday insights are here!

 This is only a portion of the survey data we collected.
 Check out our new white paper which dives into insights on people's shopping habits and holiday plans.